divyanshurs/divyanshurs.github.io/_pages/about.md

 Two-View and Multi-View Stereo for 3D reconstruction
 ------
 The aim of this project was to use two view and multiple view images to form a 3D reconstruction of the object of interest.
+For multi-view stereo the plane sweep algorithm was implemented.
 [GitHub](https://github.com/divyanshurs/two-view_and_multi-view_stereo)

 <img src="images/t1.png?raw=true" width="300" height="300"><img src="images/result.gif?raw=true" width="300" height="300">

 SLAM using Particle Filter for humanoid Robot
 ------
-This project was focused on doing simultaneous localization and mapping by fusing Lidar and IMU data on a humanoid robot.
+The aim of this project was to perform particle filter based SLAM using the IMU and the LIDAR data from a THOR-OP Humanoid Robot.
+The IMU data avaialble was filtered and used with lidar data to perform SLAM.
+The lidar data is transformed into the map co-ordinates by applying suitable transformations.
+Based on the paricle filter approach the best particle with maximum correlation is chosen and the log odds of the map is updated.
+This scan-matching technique is used to update the obstacles in real-time on a gridmap as well as localize the robot in the world.
 [GitHub](https://github.com/divyanshurs/particle_filter_SLAM_humanoid_robot)

 <img src="images/s1.png?raw=true" width="300" height="300"><img src="images/final0.png?raw=true" width="300" height="300"><img src="images/final1.png?raw=true" width="300" height="300"><img src="images/final3.png?raw=true" width="300" height="300">